Anchiornithidae

-Anchiornithidae ("near birds") is a family of eumaniraptorans which could be the basalmost family of birds (in the general sense) in the clade Avialae.
-Anchiornithids have been classified at varying positions in the maniraptoran tree, with some scientists classifying them as a distinct family, a basal subfamily of Troodontidae, members of Archaeopterygidae, or an assemblage of dinosaurs that are an evolutionary grade within Avialae or Paraves.
+Anchiornithidae is a family of small paravian dinosaurs.
+Anchiornithids have been classified at varying positions in the paravian tree, with some scientists classifying them as a distinct family, a basal subfamily of Troodontidae, members of Archaeopterygidae, or an assemblage of dinosaurs that are an evolutionary grade within Avialae or Paraves.

 Description

-Anchiornithids share many general features with other Paraves and early avialans.
+Anchiornithids share many general features with other paravians, including early avialans.
 They were small and lightly-built feathered carnivores, similar in biology to Archaeopteryx, early dromaeosaurids like Microraptor, and particularly troodontids.
 They are almost exclusively known from Late Jurassic Chinese deposits, although Ostromia was discovered in Germany and Yixianosaurus (a putative member of the group only known from forelimbs) is believed to hail from the early Cretaceous.
 Most had long legs, arms, and hands, although some (Eosinopteryx) had slightly reduced forelimbs.

 Feathering

 Although it is practically certain that every anchiornithid possessed advanced pennaceous feathers, there is still much variety in feathering between genera (or between individuals in the case of numerous genera such as Anchiornis).
 Most had vaned tail feathers forming a frond-shaped tail, with the tails feathers of Caihong being particularly long and in some cases asymmetrical.
 However, Eosinopteryx, Serikornis, and Aurornis were preserved with short and downy tail feathering.
 Some studies on the body feathering of anchiornithids indicate that the feathers were pennaceous, but seemingly lacked barbules, making them "shaggy" or "silky" in life.

 Long pennaceous feathers were present on the arms of most anchiornithids.
 However, these feathers were slender, symmetrical, and unspecialized, probably useless for flight.
 They formed rows which were attached directly to a large fleshy propatagium connecting the upper and lower arm.

 Most anchiornithids also had dense feathering extending down their legs.
 A few had short leg feathering, but most (Anchiornis and Pedopenna, for example) had very long pennaceous feathers on their legs, giving them the moniker of "four-winged dinosaurs", a trait also shared by microraptorians.
 Eosinopteryx seemingly lacked any sort of feathers on the lower part of its legs, but its close relative Serikornis possessed both plumaceous (downy) feathers extending onto its toes as well as pennaceous feathers further up the leg.